goimplementit/goimplementit.github.io/_posts/2017-02-12-hl7_cda_hl7_fhir_and_ihe_xds_in_practice.markdownhl7-cda-hl7-fhir-and-ihe-xds-in-practice.markdown

 GoImplement.it recently helped a local danish company diving into the world of international healthcare standards.

 ![Help Wanted]({{ '/images' | prepend: site.baseurl }}/Wanted.png)
-*Need help undertanding the complicated world of internation healthcare IT standards?*